JustBerkhout/nectar-tutorials/ardc/beginner/sec-groups-101/sec-groups-101.md

 You can create Security Groups on the Nectar Dashboard `Securty Groups` page, so if you're not already there:

-- Navigate to `Project | Network | Security Groups` in the navigation panel on the left hand side.
+1. Navigate to `Project | Network | Security Groups` in the navigation panel on the left hand side.

-- Click the button **+** Create Security Group
+2. Click the button **+** Create Security Group

-- Give your Security Group a meaningful **Name** and optionally a **Description**.
+3. Give your Security Group a meaningful **Name** and optionally a **Description**.
 For the purpose of this tutorial we recommend the name `ssh`
+4. click Create Security Group to finalise this step.

 negative
 : **Unique Names**
 Although you can use duplicate names for Security Groups, it will make your life harder if you do so.
 We recommend you don't.

-- click Create Security Group to finalise this step.

 You have now created a Security Group and you are ready to configure it with the right Rules.

 ### Manage Rules

-- Click the "Manage Rules" option on the Action Menu button for the group you created above.
+1. Click the "Manage Rules" option on the Action Menu button for the group you created above.
    Two Egress rules should be visible.
-To add the `ssh` rule we need,
+To add the `ssh` rule

-- Click the **+** Add Rule button.
+2. Click the **+** Add Rule button.

 In the Add Rule dialog, select the Rule SSH in the **Rule** selector.